jsa4000/Getting-Started-NodeJS/README.md

 # Node.js

 > Node.js is an open-source, cross-platform JavaScript runtime environment for developing a diverse variety of server tools and applications.
-Although Node.js is not a JavaScript framework,[4] many of its basic modules are written in JavaScript, and developers can write new modules in JavaScript.
+Although Node.js is not a JavaScript framework, **many** of its basic modules are written in **JavaScript**, and developers can write new modules in JavaScript.
 The runtime environment interprets JavaScript using Google's V8 JavaScript engine.

-> Node.js has an event-driven architecture capable of asynchronous I/O. These design choices aim to optimize throughput and scalability in Web applications with many input/output operations, as well as for real-time Web applications (e.g., real-time communication programs and browser games).
+> Node.js has an event-driven architecture capable of **asynchronous I/O**.
+These design choices aim to optimize throughput and scalability in Web applications with many **input/output operations**, as well as for **real-time Web applications** (e.g., real-time communication programs and browser games).

 *************************************